zhenga8533/bbvw-wiki/docs/pokemon/wooper-paldea.md

 ### Sprites

-Wooper-Paldea has no sprites available in Blaze Black/Volt White.
+Wooper Paldea has no sprites available in Blaze Black/Volt White.

 ### Cries